solacese/machine-learning-demo/README.md

 # machine-learning-demo

 **What does this demonstrate?**

-A demo of a web application using [PubSub+ JavaScript API](https://dev.solace.com/tech/javascript-api/) connecting to public cloud based Machine Learning Functions-as-a-Service (FaaS) over REST.
+A demo of a web application using [PubSub+ JavaScript Messaging API](https://dev.solace.com/tech/javascript-api/) connecting to public cloud based Machine Learning Functions-as-a-Service (FaaS) over REST.

 The Machine Learning (ML) Functions of 'Sentiment Analysis' and 'Image Analysis' are used from AWS, Azure and Google.